ctinnil/QIR/README.md

 # QIR -- Unsupervised learning approach to quick incident response

-***
-methods to improve weblogs analysis employing machine learning techniques
+### 1. Methods to improve weblogs analysis employing machine learning techniques

-**This repository is composed of multiple [Jupyter Notebooks](https://jupyter.org/try) that pass through experiments on the considered weblogs, code snippets, datasets, and various useful resources:
+**This repository is composed of multiple [Jupyter Notebooks](https://jupyter.org/try) that pass through experiments on the considered weblogs, code snippets, datasets, and various useful resources:***

----

 If you encounter difficulties in viewing the .ipynb files, like shown below, just reload until you get the content.